HIGHMARK STADIUM

 • Thurman Thomas wins NFL MVP and Offensive Player of the Year in 1991.

 In December 2012, the Bills, the State of New York and Erie County officials agreed on a 10-year lease agreement keeping the Bills at Buffalo until 2023.
-The agreement includes $130 million in improvements to the stadium.
+The agreement included $130 million in improvements to the stadium.
 Renovations included a new west size plaza, updated concessions, bathrooms, an 8,000 square foot Bills team store and a new 5,400 square foot HD video/scoreboard.
 This project was completed by the 2014 season.
 In August 2016 the Bills sold the naming rights to Ralph Wilson Stadium to New Era Cap Company.
 Prior to the start of the 2020 season, New Era and the Bills ended their naming rights agreement.
 The stadium was known as Bills Stadium during the 2020 season.
 In April 2021 Highmark Blue Cross Blue Shield and the Bills announced they had reached a 10 year agreement to name the facility Highmark Stadium.

 Outside Highmark Stadium, home of the Buffalo Bills.